weijuey/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the favourite operation works:

 ![FavouriteSequenceDiagram](images/favourite/FavouriteSequenceDiagram.png)

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FavouriteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 If the user runs `fav 3` again, or commands `fav` on an existing favourited contact, the only difference in the execution would be that the `NOT_FAVOURITE` reference will be passed into the `FavouriteCommand#createFavouritePerson` method instead.